-Fletchers Solicitors are proud to support the ‘Dutch Reach’ campaign #TeachTheReach, a road safety initiative designed to improve the safety of cyclists on public roads across the UK.
+Fletchers Solicitors are proud to support the ‘Dutch Reach’ campaign #TeachTheReach.

-Directed by Cycling UK, #TeachTheReach will educate motorists to look over their shoulder before opening their door.
+Directed by Cycling UK, #Teachthereach aims to educate motorists to look out for cyclists before opening their door.

-Because of such experiences, Jennifer Nolan, Head of Serious Injury is completely behind Cycling UK’s campaign.
+As a result, Jennifer Nolan, Head of Serious Injury is right behind the campaign.

-We welcome people joining the campaign to raise awareness of Dutch Reach.
-It is something we are passionate about as we have seen first-hand the devastation that ‘car dooring’ can cause to vulnerable road users.
+We know the devastation that ‘car dooring’ can cause to vulnerable road users.

-Cycling UK will now promote a hard-hitting virtual reality film aimed at educating drivers and how to effectively use the Dutch Reach.
+Subsequently, Cycling UK will promote a hard-hitting film to educate road users to use the reach.

-Filmed from the perspective of a passenger in a car, it shows a collision caused by a driver opening their door, and how it could have been avoided using the Dutch Reach.
+The film is from the perspective of a car passenger and it shows a collision that could have been avoided using the Dutch Reach.

 Duncan Dollimore, Head of Campaigns at Cycling UK, said:

-The Dutch Reach is such a simple technique, that if everyone learned it from a young age, it could make a real difference to safety on our roads.
+The Dutch Reach is such a simple technique that can make a real difference to safety on our roads.